 Standards of Classroom Behavior

 The primary responsibility for managing the classroom environment rests with the faculty.
 Students who engage in any prohibited or unlawful acts that result in disruption of a class may be directed by the faculty member to leave the class for the remainder of the class period.
-Longer suspensions from a class, or dismissal based upon conduct behavior grounds, must be consulted with the Director of Student Life, Dean of Student Services, and the Dean of Academic Affairs.
+Longer suspensions from a class, or dismissal based upon conduct behavior grounds, must be consulted with the Assistant Dean of Students, Dean of Students, and the Dean of Academic Affairs.

 Any student, faculty, or staff member may report actions and behaviors that affect the well-being and rights of all community members.
 To ensure a safe and comfortable learning and working environment for all, the college supports a see-something, say-something philosophy, without fear of retaliation.
-Students, faculty, and staff should report incidents or concerns to BFIT Security (firstname.lastname@example.org) at 617-588-1355 or to the Director of Student Life.
-An official “incident report” is also available on the college’s student conduct website.
+Students, faculty, and staff should report incidents or concerns to BFIT Security (email@example.com) at 617-588-1355 or to the Assistant Dean of Students.
+An official incident report (DOCX 46.7KB) is also available on the college’s student conduct website.

 The College supports a zero tolerance policy against any violent action or threat of violent action toward a student, faculty, staff member, or to the Institution as a whole.
 Students are expected to engage in appropriate conversations and use appropriate language at all times.
-Interpretation of language in regards to threats of violence will be at the discretion of the Dean of Student Services, Director of Student Life, or designated professional staff members.
+Interpretation of language in regards to threats of violence will be at the discretion of the Assistant Dean of Students, Dean of Students, or designated professional staff members.